Hannah Jones: “My pearls are soap bubbles floating over the roof out to sea.”

 A friend recently confided that she has been fantasizing about doing nothing.
 Another friend is burnt out.
 Walking home late Saturday night—which I thought was Sunday—through the roving mobs of sports fans, past bar-goers and dining faces; I felt no connection, only eyes.
 A touch of antagonism welled inside, held at bay.
 In a former life I had built strength and agility so as to outrun or outfight potential harm and developed a habit of instantly sizing strangers up.
 The gripping talons of survival have entered the salon for fresh varnish.
 Lately, my immediate surroundings are manicured by unseen hands.
 I embrace a prismatic gentleness.
 Still, these vestiges lay.

-“My pearls are soap bubbles floating over the roof out to sea.” will be presented at Comando, Centrale Fies, Dro, Italy on Monday July 11.
+Hannah Jones's “My pearls are soap bubbles floating over the roof out to sea." was presented before live audience at the Centrale Fies, Dro, Italy on July 11th.

 Find the overview of all 24 AEROPONIC ACTS 2022 here: tuttə (le) rottə - all (the) ways: unfixed